 Chronic shyness afflicted him for many years but he is now painfully opinionated about almost everything.
 And he loves pigs.
 Despite this, he remains happily married to a writer slightly more famous than him – the 2019 Booker Prize winner, Bernardine Evaristo.
 They live in London.

-HOWUL, David’s unconventional debut novel, will be published by Elsewhen Press in 2020.
+HOWUL, David’s debut novel, an absurdist satire, will be published by Elsewhen Press in January 2021.